RoamGuru Roam Guru

 Hours: Monday-Saturday 9:00 AM – 5:00 PM

-Amsterdam's largest and most famous street market stretches for blocks through the De Pijp neighborhood.
-Over 260 stalls sell everything from fresh produce to clothing, but the food vendors are the main attraction.
+Amsterdam's largest and most famous street market stretches for blocks through De Pijp.
+Over 260 stalls sell everything from fresh produce to socks, but the food is why you come.

 Foodhallen